koka-lang/koka/doc/spec/getstarted.kk.md

   (p||q) && not(p&&q)
 }
 ```
-where the type of `xor` reflects that it is a `amb` effect with
+where the type of `xor` reflects that it has a `amb` effect and
-a boolean result.
+returns a boolean.

 Next, let's write a handler for this effect:
 ```